stevelam20/deployment-workshop-bot-2/data/nlu.md

 - Can i see a photo/picture/image of the hose connector
 - Do you have a photo of the hose connector?

+## intent:checklist_hydrojet_machine
+- What do i need to take note before operating the machine
+- What should i know before i use the machine?
+- What are the criteria for using the machine?
+- What procedures i have to follow before using the machine?
+- What is the machine steps to follow before using the machine?
+- What steps before using the machine?
+- What do i need to do before using the machine?
+- what do i need to do before operating the machine?
+- What should i do before running the machine?
+- What should i do before operating the machine?
+- What must i do before using the machine?
+- What must i do before operating the machine?
+- What must i follow before using/running/operating the machine?
+- What is the daily checklist?
+(Show Picture)
+- What does the daily checklist look like (Show Picture)
+- What is a daily checklist?
+(Show Picture)
+- Why do i need to do daily checklist?
+- Why must i complete daily checklist?
+- How does the daily checklist look like?
+(Show Picture)
+- Show me the daily Checklist (Show Picture)
+- Show me a photo/picture/image of the daily checklist
+- Can i see a photo/picture/image of the daily checklist?
+- Do you have a photo of the daily checklist?
+- Is there anything i should know before operating the machine?

+## intent:earthing_for_hydrojet_machine
+- What is purpose of connecting the earthing cable to the earthing point?
+- What function does connecting the earthing cable to the earthing point have?
+- What is the reason for connecting the earthing cable to the earthing point?
+- What is earthing?
+- What is the point for earthing the machine?
+- What is the earthing point?
+(Show Picture)
+- What does the earthing point look like?
+(Show Picture)
+- Where do we earth the machine?
+(Show Picture)
+- Where is the earthing point?
+(Show Picture)
+- Where to earth the machine?
+(Show Picture)
+- Why do i need to connect earthing cable to earthing point?
+- why does the earthing cable need to be connected to the earthing point?
+- Why do we need to earth the machine?
+- Why earth the machine?
+- Why need to earth the machine?
+- How to earth the machine ?
+- How to use earthing point?
+- How does the earthing point look like?
+(Show Picture)
+- Can you teach me how to earth the machine?
+- Can you guide me how to earth the machine?
+- Can help me how to earth the machine?
+- Show me how to earth the machine
+- Guide me on earthing the machine
+- Help me on earthing the machine
+- Lead me on earthing the machine
+- Show me the earthing point (Show picture)
+- Show me a photo/picture/image of the earthing point?
+(Show Picture)
+- Can i see a photo/picture/image of the earthing point?
+(Show Picture)
+- Do you have a photo of the earthing point (Show Picture)

+## intent:purpose_hydrojet_machine
+- What is the purpose of the hydrojetting machine?
+- What is the machine for?
+- What is the machine used for?
+- What can the machine do?
+- What is the function of the machine?
+- What is Hydrojet Machine?
+- What is Hydrojet mainly use for?
+- What can i use Hydrojet Machine for?
+- How does the machine work?
+- How to use the machine?

 ## intent:greet
 - hey
 - hello